×

 Example:

-Short modules guide new field technicians through the first few minutes of a service call to ensure the remaining work goes smoothly.
-They cover a calm door knock, drawing a quick network topology sketch and taking three photos—one showing context, one close up and one with a label—to make the work order clear.
+Improve first-time-right installs, network reliability, and churn reduction with short refreshers employees can use in the flow of work.
+They cover a calm door knock, drawing a quick network topology sketch and taking three photos-one showing context, one close up and one with a label-to make the work order clear.
 Before and after examples show how notes written this way help future technicians and dispatchers.

 Engaging Scenarios